CaseyJamess/Eco-Breathe/README.md

-# Air Active - Real Time Air Quality Monitoring! 🌎💨🏃
+# EcoBreathe - Real Time Air Quality Monitoring! 🌎💨🏃

-Welcome to Air Active!
+Welcome to EcoBreathe!

 This repo is the front-end of a full-stack web application designed for the health-conscious and environmentally aware.